rte-france/Grid2Op/docs/createbackend.rst

-So in this simple example, the first element of the topology vector will represent the origin of powerline 0, the second element will represent the load 0, the 7th element (id 6, remember python index are 0 based) represent first element of substation 1, so in this case extremity end of powerline 3, the 8th element the generator 1, etc. up to element with id 20 whith is the last element of the last substation, in this case extremity of powerline 7.
+So in this simple example, the first element of the topology vector will represent the origin of powerline 0, the second element will represent the load 0, the 7th element (id 6, remember python index are 0 based) represent first element of substation 1, so in this case extremity side of powerline 3, the 8th element the generator 1, etc. up to element with id 20 whith is the last element of the last substation, in this case extremity of powerline 7.

 Once you know the order, the encoding is pretty straightforward: